 I’ll show you how I saved HUNDREDS on an amazing table that doubles as a student desk and collaborative learning table!

-We’ll also cover how to decorate your room with things you already have for FREE!
+We’ll also cover how to decorate your room with things you already have for FREE as part of your homeschool classroom setup ideas.

 3. And, a homeschool classroom makeover is about way more than a just a table and a classroom wall decoration!